-This feedback serves as an effective management tool because it lets you understand what your teams expect, adapt your action plans to match their expectations, and ultimately reduce turnover.
+Surveys serve as an effective management tool because they enable you to further understand your team's feelings and expectations.
+You can then adapt your action plans to improve their experience and ultimately reduce turnover.

-Contrary to customer satisfaction surveys, employee feedback isn’t collected regularly, nor is it requested immediately after a specific event.
-Instead, employee surveys are sent out every six months or every year.
-Measuring satisfaction at the same point in each time period (e.g. in January and June of each year) lets you track how satisfaction has changed by comparing results from each survey period.
+Contrary to customer satisfaction surveys, employee feedback isn’t often collected regularly, nor is it requested immediately after a specific event or store visit.
+Instead, employee surveys are usually sent every six months or year.
+It’s also important to measure employee satisfaction at the same point in each period (e.g. in January and June of each year) so you can track how satisfaction has changed by comparing results from each survey period.

 Volkswagen Group Australia has adopted this very approach.
 The company is focusing much of its energy on creating better experiences for both its customers and employees.
 Jason Bradshaw, the group's Customer Experience Director, reports that testimonials from customers and employees often match up.

 eNPS is calculated in the same way as the customer version.
-Respondents answer the NPS question, i.e. “Would you recommend to your family and friends that they work for the brand X?" based on a scale of 0 to 10.
-Employees are divided into three categories: promoters (score of 9 or 10), neutral employees (note of 7 or 8), and detractors (note of 0 to 6).
+Respondents answer the NPS questions, i.e. “Would you recommend to your family and friends that they work for the brand x?” based on a scale of 0 to 10.
+Employees can then be divided into three categories: promoters (score of 9 or 10) neutral employees (score of 7 or 8), and detractors (score of 1 to 6).